oselin/dii-tpa-hw1/README.md

 [6] - exit
 ~~~

-Here's the functions `load`, `create`, `save`, `change` and `machine` can be called, which exploits the library's fuctions above illustrated to manipulate trailer structs and data.
+Here's the functions `load`, `create`, `save`, `change` and `machine` can be called, which exploit the library's fuctions above illustrated to manipulate trailer structs and data.